Mehboudi/Pendulom_clocks/README.md

 To get the data analysis (clock performance) one can run the remaining parts of run_factorisation_and_resample.m namely, using a detector, or not using a detector.
 If you run the full code from the command line, these will be included automatically.

+# Conditional or unconditional?
+In Factorisation.mlx set ur=1 if you want to unravel (conditional evolution). set ur=0 if not.

 # If you want to see the dynamics
 The code run_factorisation_and_resample.m only depicts the clock performance.
 You cannot see the dynamics of different observables.
 For that, you can manually plot them (also, some codes are commented within the Factorisation code, check there too).